-Finally, 8 academic workshops for transferring know-how and skill, oriented to train of trainers will be organized in Jordan and Tunisia so that the EU partners could deliver their know-how experience to Jordan and Tunisian institution.
-In total about (600) staff will be trained.
+Finally, 8 academic workshops for transferring know-how and skill, oriented to train of trainers were initial planned to be organized in Jordan and Tunisia so that the EU partners could deliver their know-how experience to Jordan and Tunisian institution.

-The following partner will host an academic train of trainer workshop (ToT Ws): University of Jordan, Hashemite University, Irbid National University, Jordan University of Science and Technology, Israa University, Université de Gabès, University of Sfax, and University of Sousse.
+The following partner hosted an academic train of trainer workshop (ToT Ws): University of Jordan, Hashemite University, Irbid National University, Jordan University of Science and Technology, Israa University, Université de Gabès, University of Sfax, and University of Sousse.